-I find that a checklist or worksheet approach works very well.
+I find that a checklist or worksheet approach works very well for the property, lease, and tenant control.
 All the things that need to be done each week or each day by the manager can be itemised and actioned.

 So what are the things that frustrate the day and put the pressure on property managers?
 Try some of these:

 - Inbound telephone calls from tenants wanting to talk about issues and maintenance